TodePond/TodePondDotCom/pondcast/pointing-to-the-pieces/readme.md

   <source src="arrow-in-an-arrow.mp4" type="video/mp4">
 </video>

 In my head, I knew I wanted to end up on this song.
 "Arrow in an arrow" swirled around my head for the following 9 months.
 It started to drive me a bit crazy.
-And it annoyed my colleagues, as I couldn't stop humming it.
+And my colleagues too, as I couldn't stop humming it.
 It was the recurring tune that guided the rest of the music.

 In the video, I used it in the coming out sequence.